TheLegendAsh33/TheLegendAsh33/README.md

 ### 🔥 Featured Contributions

-- 🌟 Speaker at **GDSC Events** on **Web Development & Figma Design**.
+- 🌟 **Speaker** at GDSC Events on Web Development & Figma Design.
-- 🥇 Award-winning coder: Gold & Silver Awards in coding competitions.
+- 🥇 **Award-winning coder** with Gold & Silver Awards in coding competitions, specializing in UI/UX design, problem-solving, and web design.
+- 🎓 **Participant** in Microsoft Bootcamp and Cybersecurity Bootcamp, showcasing expertise in emerging technologies and digital safety.

 ---